Home of APEC Ultra Reverse Osmosis Water Filter Systems

 What happens to Chromium when it is released to the environment?

 When released to land, chromium compounds bind to soil are not likely to migrate to ground water.
 They are very persistent in water as sediments.
-There is a high potential for accumulation of chromium in aquatic life.
+There is a high potential for the accumulation of chromium in aquatic life.

 How will Chromium be detected in and removed from my drinking water?